amazon-archives/serverless-retail-workshop/docs/exercise_3.rst

 Exercise #3
 ===========

-Our most popular product is the Muskie Casting Rod!
+After analyzing our sales over the past several seasons, we found that our most popular product is the Muskie Casting Rod!
 We need to ensure that people buying this product don’t cause our website to be overloaded and stop other customers buying our Tourney Casting Rod.

-Did you know that you can send AWS CloudFront traffic to different destinations based on URI?
-We can achieve our goals by using a feature in AWS CloudFront that allows for multiple origins and multiple behaviors and use these to dictate how traffic reaches them.
+In order to accomplish this, we're going to leverage another feature of AWS CloudFront.
+AWS CloudFront allows you to specify traffic routing behavior based on the request URI.
+Since we want to ensure the traffic coming to our most popular product scales with the demand, we can leverage a feature in AWS CloudFront that allows for multiple origins and multiple behaviors and use these to dictate how traffic reaches them.

 Thankfully our initial deployment during Exercise #0 deployed an Amazon S3 Bucket already configured securely against our AWS CloudFront distribution.